Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/README.md

 `unzip snpEff_latest_core.zip`

-** Annotating pangenome’s CDS sequences with Prokka **
+** Annotating pangenome’s coding sequences (CDS) with Prokka **

 To run SnpEff on our data, we first needed to create a custom database form the pangenome.
-To generate this databse, we needed a GFF file describing the genes or CDS in the pangenome.
-Thus, we used Prokka to annotate these CDS sequences (or genes), running:
+To generate this databse, we needed a GFF file describing the genes (or coding sequences - CDS) in the pangenome.
+Thus, we used Prokka to annotate these CDS (or genes), running:

 `prokka --force --outdir data_generation/data/pangenome_cds  --prefix genes data_generation/data/pangenome_cds/pangenome_cds.fa`